jnpestanas2030-web/GWA-calculator/README.md

 # GWA-calculator

 ## Overview
-The goal is to make a calculator that computes a student’s General Weighted Average(GWA) based on subject grades and corresponding units. you enter grades + units for each subject, and the program does the calculations.
+-The goal of our code is to make a calculator that computes a student’s General Weighted Average(GWA) based on subject grades and corresponding units. you enter grades + units for each subject, and the program does the calculations for you.

 ## Features
--Created a calculator that computes a student’s General Weighted Average(GWA) based on subject grades and corresponding units.
+-Created a calculator that will compute a student’s General Weighted Average(GWA) based on subject grades and corresponding units
 -Supports Python 3.8 and newer versions
 -Displays student’s GWA based on the user’s data for grades and corresponding units
 - Supports entering multiple subjects along with their grades and corresponding units